-At Salesforce, Trust is number one value, and nothing is more important than the security of our customers’ data.
+At Salesforce, Trust is the number one value, and nothing is more important than the security of our customer’s data.
 Salesforce offers some of the most advanced security and authentication capabilities right out of the box!
-Come learn how to lock down user access by implementing Multi-Factor Authentication in your Salesforce org.
+Come learn how to lock down user access by implementing Multi-Factor Authentication in Salesforce (MFA).
 Multi-factor authentication was formerly called two-factor authentication or 2FA.

 Multi-Factor Authentication (MFA) and Why It’s Important

 Boost Your Org’s Security with Multi-Factor Authentication for products built on the Salesforce Platform.
 Multi-Factor Authentication (MFA) and Why It’s Important?
 Enabling MFA is one of the easiest, most effective actions you can take to secure your users’ accounts.

 Secure user accounts with Multi-Factor Authentication (MFA)

 MFA can prevent some of the most successful types of attacks

 - Brute force attacks

 Strong Verification Methods for MFA

 - Salesforce Authenticator mobile app : Fast free authentication sfdc.co/IntrotoAuthenticator